haddocking/haddocking.github.io/education/HADDOCK-binding-sites/index.md

 We have now all the required information to setup our targeted docking run.
-We will again make us of the [guru interface](http://haddock.science.uu.nl/services/HADDOCK2.2/haddockserver-guru.html) of the HADDOCK web server, which does require guru level access (provided with course credentials if given to you, otherwise register to the server and request this access level):
+We will again make use of the [guru interface](http://haddock.science.uu.nl/services/HADDOCK2.2/haddockserver-guru.html) of the HADDOCK web server, which does require guru level access (provided with course credentials if given to you, otherwise register to the server and request this access level):

 <a class="prompt prompt-info">
 http://haddock.science.uu.nl/services/HADDOCK2.2/haddockserver-guru.html